|PHOTOS | GAMEDAY/TICKET INFO | VIRTUAL SEAT VIEW | DIRECTIONS/PARKING|

 A View From The Hill: Top 10 Games at Floyd Casey Stadium

-The 2013 season marks Baylor's 64th and final year of football at the 50,000-seat Floyd Casey Stadium.
+The 2013 season was Baylor's 64th and final year of football at the 50,000-seat Floyd Casey Stadium.
+BU closed its run at the facility by winning its first Big 12 championship with a 30-10 victory over No. 23 Texas in the final game of the regular season.

 Originally named Baylor Stadium, the structure was built in 1950 after a bond sales program raised $1.5 million for construction costs.
 The first game played in the new stadium was Sept.
 30, 1950, a 34-7 Baylor victory over Houston.